cod182/MP1/README.md

 - The user needs the site to be accessible mainly on mobile device but equally on tablets and desktops.
 - Information must be easy to access, clearly displayed and easy to digest.
+- The user needs to understand the types of work that can be carried out.
+- The used needs to be be able to easily access exambples of previous work.

 Technical Capabilities